dav.one

 @plugin "daisyui";

-Then, import CSS file in the .astro component like this:
+Then, import CSS file in the .astro component or layout.
+Remember to set the proper path to your CSS file.

 ---